samuelbortolin/Bio-Inspired-Spaceship/README.md

     python3 main.py --run_best_gp
 ```

-* In order to execute a randomly piloted spaceship based on `configRandom.txt`:
+* In order to execute a randomly piloted battleship based on `configRandom.txt`:
 ```bash
     python3 main.py --random
 ```

-* In order to execute a game instance that should be piloted (this is also the default with no arguments specified):
+* In order to execute a game instance with a battleship that should be piloted (this is also the default with no arguments specified):
 ```bash
     python3 main.py --human
 ```